RJD vice-president Shivanand Tiwary gets 1 year in jail in defamation case; granted bail | Politics

 - India

-RJD national vice president Shivanand Tiwary was on Tuesday sentenced to one year in prison by a Patna court in a criminal defamation suit filed by Bihar minister Sanjay Kumar Jha five years ago.
+RJD national vice president Shivanand Tiwary was sentenced to one year in prison by a Patna court in a criminal defamation suit filed by Bihar minister Sanjay Kumar Jha five years ago.

-Additional Chief Judicial Magistrate Sarika Bahaliya also imposed a fine of Rs one lakh on Tiwari, a former state minister himself.
-According to Jha's counsel Madhukar Anand, ''The court has also granted provisional bail to Shivanand Tiwary, and gave him 30 days to appeal against the order''.
+Additional Chief Judicial Magistrate Sarika Bahaliya on Tuesday also imposed a fine of Rs 10,000 on Tiwari, a former state minister himself.

 Jha had moved the court against Tiwary, taking exception to comments the latter had made about his close relationship with Chief Minister Nitish Kumar, the JD(U)'s supreme leader.